A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 Joint supplements are affordable.
 Even the most expensive joint supplements are extremely affordable when compared to prescription painkillers, physical therapy, and frequent doctor visits.
 Most wind up costing less than a dollar a day, which is quite a value when you consider how much they can improve a person’s quality of life.

 Joint supplements often contain collagen, which is good for your bones.
 Collagen is one of the building blocks of strong bones (7).
 Many joint supplements include collagen as a complementary ingredient to glucosamine and chondroitin.
-The collagen in these supplements helps ensure that the bones forming your joints are a weak link in the musculoskeletal frame and that they do not contribute to joint pain.
+The collagen in these supplements helps ensure that the bones forming your joints are not a weak link in the musculoskeletal frame and that they do not contribute to joint pain.

 Joint supplements do not require a prescription.
-Most medications today require a prescription.
-But that is not the case with joint supplements.
+Most medications today require a prescription, but that is not the case with joint supplements.
 They can be obtained quickly and legally through myriad online shops, health food stores, supermarkets, and over the counter at most pharmacies.
 You will not have to worry about seeing the doctor every time you run out.

 Joint supplements help prevent loss of cartilage.
-As we saw a bit earlier, chondroitin in joint supplements can help restore mobility by bolstering the integrity of cartilage.
+As we saw a bit earlier, glucosamine and chondroitin in joint supplements can help restore mobility by bolstering the integrity of cartilage.
 In doing so, it not only reduces the friction produced by damaged cartilage, but it can also halt, (or significantly slow), the process of cartilage loss (12) associated with arthritis.

 Joint supplements improve your quality of life.
-The net result of all the above benefits is that joint supplements can significantly improve a person’s quality of life.
+The net result of all the above benefits is that joint supplements may significantly improve a person’s quality of life.
 By alleviating pain, improving mobility, and providing a non-addictive alternative to painkillers, joint supplements prove their immense value on a daily basis.
 If you are looking for an affordable, safe, and effective way to obtain joint pain relief, this is it.

 Q: What are joint supplements?